-- altered.
-Also the Department is within its rights to impose restrictions on the percentage of mangrove that may be altered pending a site visit. - For larger extractions, the Forest Department may warrant a complete environmental assessment of impacts associated with removing mangrove.
+- For larger extractions, the Forest Department may warrant a complete environmental assessment of impacts associated with removing mangrove.
 Pending a review of the results, the Forest Department may issue or deny the permit. - Permits will be rarely issued or difficult to obtain in priority areas - Removal of mangrove without a permit may result in fines not in excess of ten thousand dollars or imprisonment not exceeding twelve months.

 More recently, mangroves have been identified as an ecosystem that provides important benefits for people.
 They are a potential deterrent to the effects of climate change because they are carbon sinks for greenhouse gases, and they also provide protective services for Belize's vulnerable coastline against intense cyclonic activity.
-The results of the InVEST Coastal Protection model suggest that currently, 337 km2 of land is protected by coastal habitats, such as mangrove forests, sea grass beds, and coral reefs.
+The results of the InVEST Coastal Protection model suggest that currently, 337 km of land is protected by coastal habitats, such as mangrove forests, sea grass beds, and coral reefs.
 Additionally, the results suggest that in the Central region, mangroves and coral reefs currently protect the most land in the event of a Category 1 hurricane in the Central region, followed by the Northern, South Northern, Southern Regions and Turneffe Atoll (Fig. 21).
 These regions are large and encompass an extensive area of coastal habitats.
 These results suggest that if coastal habitats were destroyed, all coastal planning regions would suffer from erosion, with the most loss occurring in the Central region.
 The InVEST Coastal Protection model suggest that the Conservation scenario would have the greatest area of land protected, followed closely by the Informed Management Scenario.
 In many of the regions, the Development scenario may lead to less than half the area of land protected under the current scenario (Fig. 21).

 Currently, mangroves, coral reefs and seagrass beds provide shoreline protection services with an average annual value of BZ \$50.4 billion per year in potentially avoided damages as per InVEST Coastal Protection model results (Fig. 22).
-In a Conservation scenario, 364 km2 of land will be protected by coastal habitats.
+In a Conservation scenario, 364 km of land will be protected by coastal habitats.
 Mangroves and coral will provide shoreline protection services with an average annual value of BZ \$61.3 billion per year in potentially avoided damages.
-On the other hand, under a Development scenario, 217 km2 of land will be protected by coastal habitats.
-Mangroves and coral will provide shoreline protection services with an average annual value of BZ \$71.5 billion per year in potentially avoided damages.
+On the other hand, under a Development scenario, 217 km of land will be protected by coastal habitats.
+Mangroves and coral will provide shoreline protection services with an average annual value of BZ \$61.3 billion per year in potentially avoided damages.

 InVEST Coastal Protection results also suggest that the Informed Management scenario would result in the highest coastal protection value because it combines both conservation of coral reefs, mangroves and seagrass, which provide protection, and increased development which leads to higher value property that these habitats would be protecting.
-A total of 352 km2 of coastline would be protected by coastal habitats.
+A total of $352 \text{ km}^2$ of coastline would be protected by coastal habitats.
 Mangroves, coral and seagrass would provide shoreline protection services with an average annual value of BZ \$104 billion per year in potentially avoided damages through reduced erosion and storm damage.
 Furthermore, InVEST results suggest that the Central Region, South Northern Region and South Central Region are likely to have the highest coastal protection value in the Informed Management scenario.
 The Informed Management scenario blends strong conservation goals with national economic development needs, and these regions are places where habitats provide significant coastal protection services for high value coastal property.
 Additional information on how this model works can be found in Appendix B.5.